-- 1. Develop an appreciation of the practice of urgent care as related to the specialty of the preceptor. - 2.
-Assimilate what they learn and demonstrate their understanding of patient care through ongoing interaction and dialogue with, as well as formative feedback from, the preceptor. - 3.
+- 1. Develop an appreciation of the practice of medicine as related to the specialty of the preceptor. - 2.
+Assimilate what they learn and demonstrate their understanding of patient-care through ongoing interaction and dialogue with, as well as formative feedback from, the preceptor. - 3.
 Demonstrate an understanding of the (seven) osteopathic core competencies (as applicable).

-Educational Goals
+Educational Goals:

-The urgent care rotation is intended to provide the student with hands on experience in the evaluation and treatment of various conditions related to urgent but not emergent medical conditions.
+The pediatric emergency medicine rotation is intended to provide the student with hands on experience in the evaluation and treatment of various conditions related to pediatric emergencies.

-- 1. The clinical experience will emphasize the diagnosis and management of acute urgent but not emergent disorders. - 2.
+- 1. The clinical experience will emphasize the diagnosis and management of acute pediatric emergent disease. - 2.
 The clinical experience will emphasize evaluation of risk factors, and management of risk factors to prevent disease advancement if possible. - 3.
 The clinical experience will include learning to perform a complete and accurate patient history and physical exam. - 4.
 The clinical experience will include identification and indications for appropriate diagnostic studies. - 5.
-The clinical experience will help the student identify the first line therapy for common urgent care presentations. - presentations.6.
+The clinical experience will help the student identify the first line therapy for common pediatric emergencies. - 6.
 The clinical experience will help the student identify when a patient may need transfer to a higher level of care and allow participation in that process when appropriate.